DHTMLX/docs-spreadsheet/docs/api/spreadsheet_parse_method.md

 ### Description

-@short: loads data into spreadsheet from a local data source
+@short: Loads data into spreadsheet from a local data source

 ### Usage